Proper affine actions in non-swinging representations: Additivity of Jordan projections

 (Indeed by Assumption~\ref{zero_is_a_weight}, $\lambda = 0$ is a restricted weight that is certainly contained in~$\Omega^\subge_{X_0}$, so the minimum above is nonpositive.)

 Taking $s_{\ref{regular_product_qualitative}}(C)$ small enough, we may assume that

 Of course a similar estimate holds for~$h$:

 Now let $\lambda$ be any restricted weight that does not vanish on~$X_0$.
 We distinguish two cases: \begin{itemize} \item Suppose that $\lambda(X_0) < 0$.
-Let $\cartan'(g, h)$ be the vector defined in Corollary~\ref{jordan_additivity_reformulation}.
+Recall Corollary~\ref{jordan_additivity_reformulation}; for the key vector~$\cartan'(g, h)$ that it involves, we will use the value given by Definition~\ref{cartan_prime_definition}.
 Then on the one hand, we deduce from~\eqref{eq:ct'gh_ctg_cth} that:

-Adding together the three estimates \eqref{eq:ljg_estimate}, \eqref{eq:ljh_estimate} and \eqref{eq:ljgh-ljg-ljh_estimate}, we get \needspace{\baselineskip}
+Adding together the three estimates \eqref{eq:ljg_estimate}, \eqref{eq:ljh_estimate} and \eqref{eq:ljgh-ljg-ljh_estimate}, we get

 and this is true for \emph{any}~$\lambda \in \Omega^\subl_{X_0}$.

 On the other hand, we have~\eqref{eq:cartan_in_jordan_convex_hull} which says that